nvzqz/minimal-mistakes/_portfolio/graphics-reel-2016.md

 A graphics reel of projects I've worked on for [CCNN Live] in 2016.

+Everything presented was done with a combination of:
+- After Effects
+- Premiere Pro
+- Illustrator
+- Photoshop
+- Sketch

 Received an honorable mention from the Suncoast Chapter of the National Academy of Television Arts and Sciences.